diaz-michael/diaz-michael.github.io/_pages/about.md

 title: "About"
 ---

 Hi!
 I'm Michael Diaz.
-I'm a student at the University of Alberta's Alberta School of Business and am working towards my Bachelor of Commerce, Cooperative Education degree, majoring in Management Information Systems.
+I'm a student at the University of Alberta's Alberta School of Business and am working towards my Bachelor of Commerce, Cooperative Education degree, majoring in management information systems.

 I have a passion for data visualizations and hockey.
 This portfolio is currently under-construction as I am in the process adding project documentation.